 How to get the Most out of Your GRAM Visit

-Grand Rapids Art Museum (GRAM), located downtown by Rosa Parks Circle, houses amazing works of art year-round for you and your family to enjoy.
+One of Grand Rapids best things to do, Grand Rapids Art Museum (GRAM), located downtown by Rosa Parks Circle, houses amazing works of art year-round for you and your family to enjoy.

 With a stunningly beautiful interior, fascinating exhibits, kid-friendly details, numerous family programs for all ages, and exciting location in the heart of the city, the GRAM is the perfect place to introduce your little ones to the world of art!